 What should be on a dressing table?

-Basically anything you’ll use to pamper yourself, any accessories you like adding as final touches to an outfit, and if you wear make-up, your most-used items.
-You’ll definitely need a mirror, and maybe a hairbrush, but at the end of the day a dressing table should be a place for your indulgence, so it’s completely up to you!
+Essentially, a dressing table holds anything you use to pamper yourself, any accessories you like adding as final touches to an outfit, and your most-used make-up items.
+You will definitely need a mirror, and maybe a hairbrush, but ultimately, a dressing table should be a place for your indulgence, so it’s entirely up to you.

 How to declutter a dressing table